How networks shape diversity for better or worse: Methods

 \subsection{Network data}

-All networks have been handled using graph-tool \cite{peixoto2014gt} or networkx \cite{hagberg2008exploring}.
-The network data employed in this work is described in the SI and freely available at \url{https://networks.skewed.de}.
+All networks have been handled using graph-tool \cite{peixoto2014graphtool} or networkx \cite{hagberg2008exploring}.
+The network data employed in this work are described in Section B of the SI and are freely available at \url{https://networks.skewed.de}.
 A Python package enabling the fast numerical computation of the structural diversity index developed by the first author is available through PyPi \url{https://pypi.org/project/structural-diversity-index/}.
+See Section D of the SI for more information.